2020s in electoral politics: Iraq

+Israel

 Japan

 On 29 September 2021, Fumio Kishida defeated Taro Kono in a runoff vote to become the leader of the ruling Liberal Democratic Party (LDP) and replaced outgoing party leader Yoshihide Suga.
-He received a total of 257 votes, from 249 parliament members and eight rank-and-file members, to become Japan's next Prime Minister.
+He received a total of 257 votes, from 249 parliament members and eight rank-and-file members, to become Japan's next prime minister.
 Kishida's Cabinet, which took office on 4 October 2021, consists of 21 members, including 13 who joined the Cabinet for the first time while also including 2 veterans, Toshimitsu Motegi and Nobuo Kishi who retained their respective posts from the previous cabinet under Suga.
 Kishida announced he would call a general election for 31 October 2021.